1. Our Mission

 We will make reasonable efforts to provide accessible invoices to all our customers.
 For this reason invoices will be provided by email on request.
 We will answer any questions customers may have about the content of the invoice in person, by telephone or email.

-We are committed to welcoming people with disabilities who are accompanied by a service animal on the parts of our premises that are open to the public and other third parties.
+We are committed to welcoming people with disabilities who are accompanied by a service animal on our premises that are open to the public and other third parties.
 We will also ensure that all staff, volunteers and others dealing with the public are properly trained in how to interact with people with disabilities who are accompanied by a service animal.

 We are committed to welcoming people with disabilities who are accompanied by a support person.
 Any person with a disability who is accompanied by a support person will be allowed to enter the TST building with his or her support person.
 At no time will a person with a disability, who is accompanied by a support person be prevented from having access to his or her support person while on our premises.
 Fees will not be charged for support persons for admission to any event hosted by TST for which a fee is charged.